All Episodes

 Yes, I'm here.

-possibly by the A1 outside uh of the realm of working on Capitol Hill and being able to maybe move those emails, those batches of emails all the way to other countries like Pakistan, their home, their you know, their homeland.
+But when all of these emails were pushed to the secret server, when all of those emails were accessed possibly by the A1 outside of the realm of working on Capitol Hill and being able to maybe move those emails, those batches of emails all the way to other countries like Pakistan, their homeland, we have to think, what were in those emails?

 What did they have?

-Could they have and Luke's brought this up before could they be used for blackmail?
+Could they have, and Luke's brought this up before, could they be used for blackmail?

-And one of the things that crossed my mind, and I think Luke Luke will understand this, is we saw a lot of classified emails being shuffled from, you know, when we talk about Hillary Clinton's email server, and it's been proven that there was classified information moving back and forth.
+And one of the things that crossed my mind, and I think Luke will understand this, is we saw a lot of classified emails being shuffled from, you know, when we talk about Hillary Clinton's email server, and it's been proven that there was classified information moving back and forth.

 Who's to say that some of these congressional members that are part of the House Intelligence Committee didn't put classified information in some of these emails?